KBC Global Ltd Aims for Growth in Domestic and International Real Estate Markets - www.lokmattimes.com

 KBC Global Ltd Aims for Growth in Domestic and International Real Estate Markets

-Nashik (Maharashtra) [India], April 9: KBC Global Ltd (Previously known as Karda Construction Limited ), a prominent player in ...
+PNN Nashik (Maharashtra) [India], April 9: KBC Global Ltd (Previously known as Karda Construction Limited), a prominent player in ...

 The real estate sector is poised for continued growth, driven by factors such as supply and demand dynamics, regulatory frameworks, and overall economic conditions.
 Government initiatives like "Housing for All" and the Pradhan Mantri Awas Yojana further underscore the growth potential in the industry.
 Additionally, infrastructure megaprojects such as highways, airports, and metros are contributing to the expansion of the real estate market.